-The experience, qualities, skills and needs of any volunteer will be taken into account when deciding about the recruitment of a volunteer in the school.
+The experience, qualities, skills and needs of any volunteer will be considered when deciding about the recruitment of a volunteer in the school.
 Please note, there is no guarantee that a volunteer will be found an immediate placement or any placement at all elsewhere.
 The placement should be mutually beneficial to the school and volunteer.